The amazing reality of mediumistic phenomena

 Well-documented experiments

 Experiments and controls of all kinds have been conducted on the mediums, sometimes reaching the limits of true torments.
 Among the researchers and the planners of the experiments there were not only those who, convinced of the reality of the investigated phenomena and their exceptional nature, wished to provide the culturally more evolved skeptics with an irrefutable evidence of the truth of what was happening under their eyes, but also the skeptics to the bitter end, never willing to stop in front of the evidence of a test passed and always ready to devise a new test that provided even tighter control conditions, until the poor medium, exhausted, did not end up throwing in the towel!
-Yet a minimum of study of the historical evolution of mediumistic phenomena is sufficient to understand how the psychic orientation of the participants in the sittings play an important role in relation to the extrication of the phenomena, since the energies and the psychic tunings used in our dimension are primarily those of the medium, and secondly those of the participants.
+Yet a minimum of study of the historical evolution of mediumistic phenomena is sufficient to understand how the psyche's orientation of the sitters play an important role in relation to the extrication of the phenomena, since the energies and the mental tunings used in our physical dimension are primarily those of the medium, and secondly those of the sitters.
 Some of them said they felt empty or exhausted at the end of the séances, with a strong need to rest and recover their energies (as witnessed, among others, by Admiral Moore).
 It seems to me, therefore, not appropriate to apply to the investigations of mediumistic phenomena the same research criteria used in laboratory in relation to ordinary physical phenomena.

 Italian Homepage